Masala Puri Recipe (Bangalore Style Chaat)

 masala puri served in a white bowl with a spoon and text layover.

-About Masala Puri Chaat
+About Masala Puri Recipe

 It features crispy puri loaded with a spiced white peas gravy, then topped with fresh veggies, vibrant ground spices, sev (fried gram flour vermicelli) or crunchy pieces of pani puri, and cilantro.
-The result is a satisfying snack that has a great combination of textures and deep, slightly sour and tangy bold flavors.

-This masala puri is inspired by a recipe from Aayis Recipes and also without the inclusion of sweet tamarind chutney.
 It’s also similar to Ragda Chaat as a layered street food snack, but has a completely different taste and flavor profile.
 (And be sure to try my Ragda Patties recipe, too!)

-Note that to properly make Bangalore masala puri at home, you do need to have crispy Pani puri or Golgappa.
+Note that to properly make Bangalore masala puri at home, you do need to have crispy Pani Puri or Golgappa.
 These can be made at home or purchased from a sweet shop or online grocery stores.

 Preparing these crispy puri at home is not difficult and can be made in a large batch a day or so ahead of time.
 That way you’re ready to go when you want to make masala puri.